ASimpleMeow/CoinGame/README.md

 A simple coin game made with SFML.
 Two players play this game, and it also features a minimax AI player.

+Press 'R' key to restart the game at any time

 ## Rules
 - There are 3 piles of coins, each pile has a random amount of coins between 1 and 28.